-MAY 2016: AAR urges USDOT to adopt a thermal protection requirement for flammable liquid cars which exceeds USDOT’s current standard and which all thermal blanket manufacturers currently meet.
-The new standard would increase the amount of time flammable liquids could survive a pool fire and reduce the chance for thermal tears.
+MAY 2016: AAR urges DOT to adopt a thermal protection requirement for flammable liquid cars, which exceeds DOT’s current standard and which all thermal blanket manufacturers currently meet.
+The new standard would increase the amount of time flammable liquids could survive a pool fire and reduce the chance of thermal tears.

 JUL.
 2016: DOT rejects AAR’s request to improve the standard for thermal protection based on a technicality.

 AUG.
-2016: USDOT issues a rule requiring thermal protection blankets per the FAST Act, but not requiring that they be as effective as the AAR had requested or manufacturers currently make.
+2016: DOT issues a rule requiring thermal protection blankets per the FAST Act, but not requiring that they be as effective as the AAR had requested or manufacturers currently make.

 SEPT.
-2016: AAR files comments to DOT’s notice of proposed rulemaking on oil spill response plans seeking clarification on a variety of issues, including how close to navigable waters does a rail line have to be to require a plan and the definition of environmentally sensitive areas, among others.
+2016: AAR files comments to DOT’s NPRM on oil spill response plans seeking clarification on a variety of issues, including how close to navigable waters does a rail line have to be to require a plan and the definition of environmentally sensitive areas, among others.

 APR.
-2017: AAR files comments to DOT’s advanced notice of proposed rulemaking on rreal-timetrain consist information asking DOT to accept AskRail as the solution to that issue.
+2017: AAR files comments to DOT’s advanced NPRM on real-time train consist information asking DOT to accept AskRail as the solution.
 AskRail provides emergency responders with information about what is in the entire train consist by entering one car or locomotive number.